whatwg/html/CONTRIBUTING.md

 To preview your changes locally, follow the instructions in the [html-build repository](https://github.com/whatwg/html-build).

+#### Tests

+For normative changes, a corresponding [web-platform-tests](https://github.com/w3c/web-platform-tests) PR is highly appreciated.
+The author and reviewer can be different from the HTML Standard PR.
+If testing is not practical, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) to follow up later.

 #### Formatting

 Use a column width of 100 characters and add newlines where whitespace is used.
 (Emacs, set `fill-column` to `100`; in Vim, set `textwidth` to `100`; and in Sublime, set `wrap_width` to `100`.)